 In case you haven’t heard, it’s the new trend in bathing – a see-through bathing BUCKET that promotes stress-free bath experience by replicating the safe feeling inside the womb.

 “Wow!
 I’ll be able to use this for a LONG time.
 Money well spent,” the parent-to-be might be thinking while reading the manufacturer’s description.
 It clearly states: “Can be used for children up to 35 pounds.”
 And: “The TummyTub can be used from the birth up to 3 years.“

 I’m going to be real honest here.

-But maybe, just maybe, you CAN make this bucket thing work and I’m delusional.
+But maybe I’m delusional and wrong about labeling the tummy tub as one of the baby items you don’t need to buy and you CAN make this bucket thing work.
 It’s still just a bucket, nonetheless.
 The good news is that it can be repurposed and used as a mop bucket, barf bowl, or a home helmet for rough play.

 #15 BABY CLOTHES THAT GO OVER A NEWBORN’S HEAD

 If you don’t believe me, go for it.
 It’s so much fun.